 Liberty Insurance Corporation (the Company) was incorporated and registered with the Philippine Securities and Exchange Commission (SEC) on December 11, 1953.
-On November 10, 2003, the Company renewed its registration with SEC to extend its corporate life for another fifty years.
-However, as prescribed by the Revised Corporation Code of the Philippines, effective February 23, 2019, the Company shall have perpetual existence.

 The Company is a member of Jose Cojuangco and Sons Group of Companies.

 The Company is engaged in the business of non-life insurance which includes fire, motor car, marine insurance, personal accident insurance and miscellaneous casualty that are permitted to be sold by nonlife insurance companies in the Philippines.